 "Several parties claim ownership of a mysterious Tenctonese box that leaves a trail of death in its wake, including Francisco's eccentric Uncle Moodri."

-On this day in 1990, War of the Worlds aired "Time to Reap."
-This served as the eleventh episode of the program's second season, and here's the plot summary from TV.com:
+On this day in 1990 (in the U.S.), War of the Worlds aired "Time to Reap."
+Officially, this served as the eleventh episode of the program's second season, and here's the plot summary from TV.com:

 "The Eternal instructs Malzor on how he can go back in time to 1953 in the aftermath of the failed invasion to ensure victory by inoculating his brethren from Earth's bacteria in order to change the course of history in the favour of the Morthren race.
 However, Blackwood and Kincaid have followed him through the same time tunnel to stop him from succeeding in giving the aliens a huge advantage in their conquest."